Model feature language (MFL)#

 number, DRUG/MET

 Number of peripheral compartments.
-If the peripherals compartment should be added for the drug compartment (default) or to the metabolite compartment (if any).
-Only applicable to drug_metabolite models.
+If the peripheral compartment should be added to the drug compartment (default) and/or the metabolite compartment (if any).
+If DRUG/MET is omitted, it will be interpreted as DRUG.
+MET is only applicable to drug-metabolite models

 TRANSITS